RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/4-Views/3-Views-Creating/3-Views-Creating.md

 ![A screenshot of the "Columns" section of the create view side panel.](<Views Create Columns.png>)

-For your convenience, a **Select ALl** button is located at the top of the list.
+For your convenience, a **Select All** button is located at the top of the list.
 Note that this will include the [System Fields](</docs/Rapid/3-User Manual/2-Explorer/1-Tables/4-default-fields/4-default-fields.md>), however.

 ### Edit Column